Abadrausar/Rubble-/other/Rubble Readme.txt

 I include addons in the base Rubble install that fix bugs, demo something useful, or are just too useful to leave out.
 Needless to say these addons make a good place to look for info on how to do something.
 Sorry about the lack of comments in the addon files, I need to fix that sometime.

-If you like the addons that come with Rubble you may also want to get Better Dorfs: <BD URL here>
-Better Dorfs adds many more addons, mostly new/reworked industries and other useful things that didn't seem generic enough to include directly in Rubble.

 If you want to generate the Rubble version of "vanilla DF" you will need to activate the "Base/Files", "Base/Templates", and "Base/Clear" addons, these addons are already active in the default addonlist.ini.

 Add CHILD Tags:
 	Adds a CHILD tag to every creature that does not already have one.
-	(DOES_NOT_EXIST and EQUIPMENT_WAGON count as CHILD tags for the purpose of this script) This is an advanced tweak script that processes files in multiple passes.
+	DOES_NOT_EXIST, NOT_LIVING, and EQUIPMENT_WAGON count as CHILD tags for the purpose of this script, vermin are also skipped.
+	This is an advanced tweak script that processes files in multiple passes.
 	This addon is stand-alone, as it uses no outside templates.